scottbuckley/seL4notes/README.md

 # Setting up Isabelle (flattened)
 Since I find the existing confluence instructions a little confusing, I decided to write a flattened version of those instructions, mostly for my own notes.

+> As these instructions are distilled from a number of existing guides, I add reference notes in quote blocks like this one.
 > The top-level instructions are taken from https://confluence.csiro.au/display/RGPSST/Setting+up+Isabelle

 ## Getting the code